TerraTech/git-sync/docs/ssh.md

         {
             "name": "git-secret",
             "mountPath": "/etc/git-secret"
+            "readOnly": "true"
         },
         ...
     ],
 }
 ```
-**Note: Do not mount the Secret Volume with "readOnly: true".** Kubernetes mounts the Secret with permissions 0444 by default (not restrictive enough to be used as an SSH key), so the container runs a chmod command on the Secret.
+**Note: (Older version that does not support SecretVolumeSource.defaultMode) Do not mount the Secret Volume with "readOnly: true".** Kubernetes mounts the Secret with permissions 0444 by default (not restrictive enough to be used as an SSH key), so the container runs a chmod command on the Secret.
 Mounting the Secret Volume as a read-only filesystem prevents chmod and thus prevents the use of the Secret as an SSH key.

 ***TODO***: Remove the chmod command once Kubernetes allows for specifying permissions for a Secret Volume.
 See https://github.com/kubernetes/kubernetes/pull/28936.